NicholasDow/BookMakingGuide/demo.md

 reference="ratioOfBothToRatioOfConditionalForParentsAndStudent"}) as an
 example demonstrating this technique.

-We considered only those cases that satisfied the condition, = .
-Of these cases, the conditional probability was the fraction who represented the outcome of interest, = .
+We considered only those cases that satisfied the condition, = used.
+Of these cases, the conditional probability was the fraction who represented the outcome of interest, = uses.
 Suppose we were provided only the information in
 Table [\[drugUseProbTable\]](#drugUseProbTable){reference-type="ref+page"
 reference="drugUseProbTable"}, i.e. only probability data.
 Then if we took a sample of 1000 people, we would anticipate about 47% or